Undergraduate Post-Graduation Employment Rate

 To register for the course, students must have an internship placement with an offer letter.
-Students must schedule a meeting with their Career Advisor via Symplicity to review internship details for qualification, course requirements, and to open the enrollment process.
+Students must schedule a meeting with their Career Coach via Symplicity to review internship details for qualification, course requirements, and to open the enrollment process.
 Letters of credit are not provided until registration is complete.

 View a complete list of companies that have hosted students in Career Exploration Internships.